EBYEMJC1/cheem-group-winter-project/README.md

 *   # Dot product
-    * Indicates how close two vectors are
+    * Indicates the amount two vectors go in the same direction/how parallel two lines are/if a light was shown on vector A (a hypotunous of a right traingle) on what part would the shadow of vector A show on vector B (another vector of the right triangle) [more in depth explination](https://www.khanacademy.org/math/linear-algebra/vectors-and-spaces/dot-cross-products/v/dot-and-cross-product-comparison-intuition) / how similiar two vectors are
         * vectors have both a magnitude and direction
               * magnitude is like how much or
               * like the distance away from 0
               * can be thought of as absolute value or
                     * squared value because it results in positive
             * Direction is like which way
                 * like up, down, left, right
             * An example